Wedding Dress 101 – Parts of a Wedding Dress

 PC: Dylan Wood Photo

-• Halter: A halter neckline, just like the one on Bellarose by Rebecca Ingram, is typically fairly full-coverage in the front, with straps running up the front of the dress and around the back of a bride’s neck.
+• Halter/Illusion/High Neck: A halter neckline can incorporate both illusion and high neck styles.
+Just like the one on Rhett by Sottero and Midgley, a halter neckline is typically fairly full coverage in the front, with straps running up the front of the dress and around the back of a bride’s neck.
 This style of neckline usually leaves the upper back uncovered.
 Halter necklines are fantastic for showcasing a bride’s shoulders and drawing the eye upward, which can create a sense of balance in a bridal look.

 Wedding Dress Sleeves and Straps